 - Spiezia L et al. reported that despite DVT prophylaxis, 5/22 (23%) of patients were noted to develop deep vein thrombosis (a figure which likely underestimates the true burden of venous thromboembolic disease).

-- In addition to prevention of thrombosis, heparin could reduce cytokine levels, thereby improving cytokine storm (Shi et al. 4/7).
+- In addition to prevention of thrombosis, heparin could reduce cytokine levels, thereby improving systemic inflammation (Shi et al. 4/7).
 Further discussion of multiple possible benefits of heparin in COVID-19 in this article by Thachil.

 thrombolysis (tissue plasminogen activator, i.e. tPA) ???

 - This could be considered for a patient who was peri-arrest with a high suspicion for pulmonary embolism.

 - RCTs may be warranted to evaluate this further. (for discussion see Moore et al. 3/20).